shantamcbain/comserv2/Comserv/docs/proxmox_api.md

 ## Authentication

-### Using API Tokens (Recommended)
+### Using API Tokens (Required)

-API tokens are the recommended authentication method for automated access.
-They don't require CSRF tokens for write operations.
+As of the latest update, our application exclusively uses API tokens for Proxmox authentication.
+This eliminates the need for user login to access Proxmox functionality.
+API tokens don't require CSRF tokens for write operations and provide a more secure and streamlined authentication method.

 ```
 Authorization: PVEAPIToken=USER@REALM!TOKENID=UUID